 Since I could not expect my friend to fix my whole roof, it was up to me.
 The solution was to make the dreaded decision of replacing all the rubber-washer-based 1/4″ screws with the larger 5/16″ variety myself in intervals.
 All 2500 pieces of them!

-I have a mid sized bucket that holds 2 battery powered drills, one with a bit to unscrew the old 1/4″ fasteners, and the other drill (an impact driver) to screw in the new 5/16″ replacements.
-The container also has enough room to hold the plastic case of new screws, plus an empty container for disposal of the old ones.
+I used a mid sized bucket that holds 2 battery powered drills, one with a bit to unscrew the old 1/4″ fasteners, and the other drill (an impact driver) to screw in the new 5/16″ replacements.
+The container also had enough room to hold the plastic case of new screws, plus an empty container for disposal of the old ones.

-When I get to the work area for the day, I lay down on the roof and remove and replace all the fasteners that I can reach without shifting my body.
-When done, I scoot myself and equipment to the next location.
-I can do 6 to 8 pieces at a time with this plan of action.
+When I got to the work area for the day, I laid down on the roof and removed and replaced all the fasteners that I could reach without shifting my body.
+When done, I scooted myself and equipment to the next location.
+I found I could do 6 to 8 pieces at a time with this plan of action.
 Working this way, I was able to keep up a continuous pace for about 2 hours at a time.
 I started late in the afternoon to avoid the sun and the searing heat emanating from the hot panels.
-The time frame alluded to is about all the time I have before the sunlight fades and I am forced to quit.
+The time frame alluded to is about all the time I had to work before the sunlight fades away and I am forced to quit.

-I have so far completed about 60% of the work to be done.
-The end result of this effort is, since I have no rusted roof panels, I will essentially have a new roof when all the screws are replaced.
+Now that I have completed all of the work that needed to be done, the end result of this effort is that I essentially have a new roof since the panels themselves are in excellent shape.
 So far, to date, it looks like all the leaks have disappeared.
 That includes surviving some severe weather events with no unfavorable results to speak of.